Xiangchen Song (宋祥辰)

 xiangchen-head-2024.jpeg

-I am a PhD student in Machine Learning Department at Carnegie Mellon University, fortunately advised by Prof. Kun Zhang (CMU-CLeaR Group).
-Before that, I was an undergraduate student in Data Mining Group in Computer Science at University of Illinois at Urbana-Champaign, where I was advised by Prof. Jiawei Han.
+I am a PhD student in Machine Learning Department at Carnegie Mellon University, advised by Prof. Kun Zhang (CMU-CLeaR Group).
+Previously, I studied Computer Science at UIUC with Prof. Jiawei Han.

 research